 - System Controls: Description, Including a Narrative of the sequence of controls for each of the system principal operating modes.

-For applicable CHP systems, the estimating tool can be used during the development of the CHP project to estimate its projected annual generation of Alternate Energy Certificates.
+For applicable CHP systems, the estimating tool can be used during the development of the CHP project to estimate its projected annual generation of Alternate Energy Certificates and the associated estimated reduction in net source GHG emitted.
 However, for the purposes of the SQA, the projected AECs must be the product of the completed APS SQA CHP Worksheets.